icing/mod_md/README.md

 CA is used.
 It is recommended to have that larger than 1, so that an intermittent error does not lead to discarding any results already achieved.

+## MDStoreLocks
+`MDStoreLocks on|off|duration`
+Default: off

+Enable this to use a lock file on server startup when `MDStoreDir` is synchronized with the server configuration and renewed certificates are activated.

+Locking is intended for setups in a cluster that have a shared file system for `MDStoreDir`.
+It will protect the activation of renewed certificates when cluster nodes are restarted/reloaded at the same time.
+Under the condition that the shared file system does support file locking.

+The default duration to obtain the lock is 5 seconds.
+If the log cannot be obtained, an error is logged and the server startup will continue.
+This may result in a cluster node to still use the previous certificate afterwards.

+A higher timeout will reduce that likelihood, but may delay server startups/reloads in case the locks are not properly handled in the underlying file system.
+A lock *should* only be held by a httpd instance for a short duration and *should* be released on process termination.
+At least on any *nix type host system, this is the case.

 # Test Suite